How do you maintain compliance with gambling regulations in 2026?

 - Establish escalation paths with operators and legal teams for incidents

-For each campaign, assign a compliance owner who verifies the jurisdiction matrix, confirms that technical controls (geo-IP, age gates) are active, and files the final approval.
-Retain screenshots, dated approvals, and versioned creative assets for a defined retention period aligned with regulatory expectations.
+For each campaign, assign a compliance owner who verifies the jurisdiction matrix, confirms that technical controls such as geo-IP rules and age gates are active, and files the final approval.
+Retain screenshots, dated approvals, delivery logs, and versioned creative assets for a defined retention period aligned with applicable regulatory expectations and partner requirements.

 Common mistakes to avoid